protontypes/open-sustainable-technology/README.md

 ### Mobility and Transportation

 - [stplanr](https://github.com/ropensci/stplanr) - is a package for sustainable transport planning with R.
-- [The Open Charge Point Protocol](https://github.com/NewMotion/ocpp) - (OCPP) is a network protocol for communication between electric vehicle chargers and a central backoffice system
+- [The Open Charge Point Protocol](https://github.com/NewMotion/ocpp) - is a network protocol for communication between electric vehicle chargers and a central backoffice system
 - [ocpp](https://github.com/mobilityhouse/ocpp) - Python implementation of the Open Charge Point Protocol
+- [docile-charge-point](https://github.com/NewMotion/docile-charge-point) - Scriptable OCPP charge point simulator and test tool
 - [MaaS Global](https://github.com/maasglobal/maas-schemas) - Mobility as a Service API - data model, tests, and validation
 - [coopcycle](https://github.com/coopcycle/coopcycle-web) - CoopCycle is a self-hosted platform to order meals in your neighborhood and get them delivered by bike couriers
 - [EVNotify](https://github.com/EVNotify/EVNotify) - EVNotify allows you to monitor your electric vehicle and let you notify when the specified preset state of charge has been achieved.